raghavagr2024/takeoutapp/takeout-app/README.md

-# stevensontakeout
+# takeout app

-An app that allows takeout for Adlai E Stevenson High School students
+An app that allows takeout for my school's students

 ## Getting Started